daadestroyer/spring-data-jpa-2023/README.md

 <br>
 LazyFetching ==> we have course and courseMaterial table if tried finding courseMaterial it will fetch courseMaterial and not course
 16. OneToOne Bidirectional Mapping
+17. OneToMany and ManyToOne
+18. Paging and Sorting